-Attributes are anything that can describe a characteristic of an object (e.g. “maximum speed”), resource, unit, or avatar (e.g. “health points”).
+Attributes are anything that can describe a characteristic of an object (e.g. “maximum speed”), resource, unit, avatar (e.g. “health points”), or almost any other game element.
 Modifiers alter or change attributes (either positively, negatively, or laterally).

 Attributes and modifiers can be divided into the following types:

 - Functional: Attributes (or modifiers) that have a direct affect on the game can be considered functional (such as a player-character’s “attack score”).

 - Characterization: These are core attributes that are fundamental to an avatar, unit, or object.
 Typically these attributes are permanently-assigned to that unit.
 This is not to say that the value of the attributes cannot change.

 - Status: Attributes and modifiers that define the present state of an object or avatar (e.g. its position, speed, condition, etc).
 These attributes may (or may not) be temporary in nature; and tend to change more frequently than characterization attributes.

 - Aesthetic: Attributes and modifiers that do not effect the in-game mechanics.
 These attributes typically are only cosmetic (or thematic) in nature.

 How, when, and why the attribute or modifier comes into existence:

 - Predetermined: The attribute or modifier starts based off a predetermined method, usually ordained by the game designer.
 This is the most common form of an attribute and modifier; and includes any characteristic that begins with an arbitrary value.